Sri Lanka Human Rights Project

 - Establish relevant links with grassroots organisations, concerned NGOs, academics and parliamentarians in Australia.
 The resulting networks will serve as a conduit for the dissemination of public information and as a voice for Sri Lanka’s marginalised population.

 - Raise public awareness of Sri Lanka’s post-conflict situation with an emphasis on its human rights emergency and

 - In fostering awareness amongst the constituents of the Australian public, the project seeks to create a medium for dialogue and understanding between Sri Lanka’s ethnic groups

 In light of the injustice that permeates post-conflict Sri Lanka, the project aims to raise awareness and invoke action towards the country’s human rights disaster, and for an unreconciled minority population who continue to fall victim to the impunity of the Sri Lankan state.
 The Sri Lanka Human Rights Project calls for an international independent investigation into war crimes, such that perpetrators can be brought to justice and an environment for reconciliation promoted amongst the multi-ethnic people of Sri Lanka.

-Associate Professor Jake Lynch, Director, Centre for Peace and Conflict Studies
+Associate Professor Jake Lynch, Director, Department of Peace and Conflict Studies

-Brami Jegan, Visiting Scholar, Centre for Peace and Conflict Studies
+Brami Jegan, Visiting Scholar, Department Peace and Conflict Studies

 Bruce Haigh, former Australian diplomat to South Africa, Pakistan and Saudi Arabia and Deputy High Commissioner to Sri Lanka